 Distributed Antenna System (DAS) in Australia

-What is a Distributed Antenna System?
+What is a Distributed Antenna System (DAS)?

 The Wireless Coverage Solutions team have experience in all of the above indoor environments Australia wide, please don’t hesitate to contact us to discuss your cellular coverage requirements.

 You may have heard of terms such as Passive DAS, Active DAS, Hybrid DAS, iDAS, oDAS, SISO, MIMO, iMIMO and many more weird and wonderful combinations.
-This article will discuss the high-level requirement for Distributed Antenna Systems.
+This article will discuss the high-level requirements for Distributed Antenna Systems.
 If you are more interested in the technical detail perhaps our article on Passive Vs Active DAS would be of interest or the difference between SISO and MIMO DAS.

 Why do you need a Distributed Antenna System?